Van Gogh's masterpieces light up Wellington's waterfront

 One of them, Elliott Harris, said it's created jobs for people in the arts sector who were out of work due to Covid-19.

-"We've had a range of different people- chippies, riggers, lighting people, AV techs, sound techs, some of the front-of-house staff are arts actors."
+"We've had a range of different people - chippies, riggers, lighting people, AV techs, sound techs, some of the front-of-house staff are arts actors."

 Harris described the exhibition as grand.

-"I haven't worked on a projection event of this scale and obviously being outdoors adds quite a lot of additional challenge, but also it will add quite a nice framework when it gets nice and dark and on a clear night it'll be a beautiful thing."
+"I haven't worked on a projection event of this scale and obviously being outdoors adds quite a lot of additional challenges, but also it will add quite a nice framework when it gets nice and dark and on a clear night it'll be a beautiful thing."

 The show will go on in all weather conditions apart from when wind speeds reach 100km/h.